stonepros/stone/doc/rados/operations/placement-groups.rst

 To set the autoscaling mode for existing pools,::

-  ceph osd pool set <pool-name> pg_autoscale_mode <mode>
+  stone osd pool set <pool-name> pg_autoscale_mode <mode>

 For example to enable autoscaling on pool ``foo``,::

-  ceph osd pool set foo pg_autoscale_mode on
+  stone osd pool set foo pg_autoscale_mode on

 You can also configure the default ``pg_autoscale_mode`` that is applied to any pools that are created in the future with::

-  ceph config set global osd_pool_default_pg_autoscale_mode <mode>
+  stone config set global osd_pool_default_pg_autoscale_mode <mode>

 You can disable or enable the autoscaler for all pools with the ``noautoscale`` flag.
 By default this flag is set to  be ``off``, but you can turn it ``on`` by using the command::

-  ceph osd pool set noautoscale
+  stone osd pool set noautoscale

 You can turn it ``off`` using the command::

-  ceph osd pool unset noautoscale
+  stone osd pool unset noautoscale

 To ``get`` the value of the flag use the command::

-  ceph osd pool get noautoscale
+  stone osd pool get noautoscale

 Viewing PG scaling recommendations
 ----------------------------------